 In short, throughout Europe, the voices of refugee women themselves should be the foundation upon which policies are developed and program interventions are based in order to resolve the current human rights violations experienced by women and girls in displacement.

 This World Refugee Day, let’s all strengthen our commitment to bringing those voices to the forefront, listening to the powerful women and girls in displacement who know best.

-On World Refugee Day, GlobalGiving will match your donations to this project and others serving refugees and people displaced from home at 100% while funds last.
+On World Refugee Day, GlobalGiving will match all new monthly donations to this project and others serving refugees and people displaced from home.
 Double your impact on June 20!

 Find exactly what you're looking for in our Learn Library by searching for specific words or phrases related to the content you need.